riodelphino/mql-compile.nvim/README.md

 > Highlighting(and syntaxing) has not finished yet.

 > [!Tip]
-> Qf highlighting should not be modified by this plugin ?
+> Quickfix highlighting should not be modified by this plugin ?

 Set-up highlight groups in quickfix list.